moonLight-7k/ALL_C/README.md

 This is the repository for questions and mini project while leaning C. Everything built using C.

 ## Features
-- Lot of questions and code
+- Many of questions and code